Indiana woman steals dentures, wears them to meeting with probation officer: police

 A probation officer who later met with Childers said she noticed she was wearing the set of pearly whites, which "may be the stolen teeth."

-On Wednesday, Jennings County Sheriff's deputies spoke to Childers about the alleged denture theft.
+On Wednesday, officials spoke to Childers about the alleged denture theft.
 The sheriff's office wrote on Facebook that while speaking with Childers, a deputy saw the dentures in "plain view" inside her home — and they were even reportedly labeled with the alleged victim's name on it.

-The Sheriff's Office also appeared to see the funny side in the incident, with a series of hashtags accompanying the post including, "#caughtwithoutmyteethin #takingabiteoutofcrime #gumdecision #illhavejailsoup #shesnotthetoothfairy".

 CLICK HERE TO GET THE FOX NEWS APP